Leaf spring: Operation and basic design

-A leaf spring takes the form of a slender arc-shaped length of spring steel of rectangular cross-section.
-In the most common configuration, the center of the arc provides location for the axle, while loops formed at either end provide for attaching to the vehicle chassis.
+A leaf spring takes the form of a slender arc-shaped length of spring steel of a rectangular cross-section.
+In the most common configuration, the centre of the arc provides the location for the axle, while loops formed at either end provide for attaching to the vehicle chassis.
 For very heavy vehicles, a leaf spring can be made from several leaves stacked on top of each other in several layers, often with progressively shorter leaves.
 The longest leaf is also known as the main, master, or No. 1 leaf, with leaves numbered in descending order of length.
 The eyes at the end of the leaf spring are formed into the master leaf.
 In general, aside from the main leaf, the other leaves are tapered at each end.
-Sometimes auxiliary or rebound leaves are part of the main spring pack, in which case the auxiliary leaf closest to the main leaf is No. 1, the next closest is No. 2, etc. The leaves are attached to each other through the center bolt, which is at or near the mid-point along the length of the leaf spring.
+Sometimes auxiliary or rebound leaves are part of the main spring pack, in which case the auxiliary leaf closest to the main leaf is No. 1, the next closest is No. 2, etc. The leaves are attached to each other through the centre bolt, which is at or near the mid-point along the length of the leaf spring.
 To ensure that leaves remain aligned laterally, several methods can be used, including notches and grooves between leaves or external clips.

 Spring steels were discovered to be most efficient at approximately 1% carbon content.
 Individual leaf thickness is specified by the Stubbs or Birmingham gauge, with typical thicknesses ranging between 0.203 to 0.375 in (6 to 3/8 or 00 gauge).
 The material and dimensions should be selected such that each leaf is capable of being hardened to have a fully martensitic structure throughout the entire section.
 Suitable spring steel alloys include 55Si7, 60Si7, 65Si7, 50Cr4V2, and 60Cr4V2.